brentishere41848/Vlaamse-Codex/docs/01_overview.md

 - variables (`da name`)
 - operators (`plakt`, etc.)

-Even for a parody, a clear spec prevents “prompt drift”.
+Even for a serious project, a clear spec prevents “prompt drift”.

 ### 2) Parser / compiler front-end
 Turn Plats text into an AST (abstract syntax tree).
 The toy compiler in this ZIP does a lightweight parse; a production version should use a real parser generator (e.g., Lark/ANTLR) or a structured recursive-descent parser.